 UPMC’s center uses a team approach, with multiple medical specialties working together to make care recommendations for patients.

-Because epilepsy is a complex condition, the team approach is crucial.
+Because the condition is complex, the team approach is crucial.

 The UPMC Comprehensive Epilepsy Center offers services that include advanced diagnostics and multiple treatment options that include medicines and surgery for patients who need it.

 Never Miss a Beat!